Kotlin/kotlin-jupyter/docs/libraries.md

 ## Supported integration features

-All supported integration features are given in the following table
+All supported integration features are given in the following table.
+You can also learn the API using [this interactive guide](../samples/api-guide.ipynb).

 | Feature                                                    | Descriptor API             | LibraryDefinition API         | JupyterIntegration API                                                                                                         |
 |:-----------------------------------------------------------|:---------------------------|:------------------------------|--------------------------------------------------------------------------------------------------------------------------------|